 Yes, and you will find full details in the ‘access’ area of the Visit section in this website – click here.
 The Chapel is accessible to wheelchair users via a ramp.
 We do have a manual wheelchair situated inside the Chapel which visitors are welcome to use.
 Access to the Crypt area of the chapel is down thirty three steps and unfortunately at this time is not accessible to wheelchair users.
 The visitor centre is fully accessible.

 Children are very welcome at Rosslyn Chapel.
-Admission is free for children in a family groups and we have some activities available in the visitor centre.
+Admission is free for children in a family group and we have some activities available in the visitor centre.
 Please ask at the counter for our children’s activity sheet.
 We do ask that, due to space restrictions, pushchairs and prams are left outside the Chapel.

 Rosslyn Chapel has a team of very knowledgeable guides who provide information talks in English, rather than guided tours, throughout the day.
-Normally talks last for 20 minutes and can take place either inside or outside the chapel.
+Normally talks last for 15 to 20 minutes and can take place either inside or outside the chapel.
 Most will begin on the hour but you are advised to phone in advance for the talk times for your particular day of visit.

 No. Since the beginning of 2008, there has been no photography or video allowed inside the building to prevent inconvenience to other visitors.
 However, photography and video is allowed around the exterior of the Chapel for personal use.

 The only scheduled days the Chapel is closed to visitors are 24th, 25th December and 1st January.
 Because the Chapel is a working church, there may also be occasions when the Chapel will be closed for short periods without much advanced notice (funerals, weddings etc).
 We advise that you check the news section of the website for up-to-date closures.